upgrade-charm event is emitted for a unit that is undergoing an upgrade.

 For sidecar charms,

-pebble-ready would be emitted as well, typically immediately before or after the
+pebble-ready would be emitted as well, typically soon after the

 In Ops, you can observe this event like you would any other: